jackythesmurf/employee-creator/README.md

 ### MVP:
 The app's MVP consists of a web application with a RESTful API and a React frontend that allows users to create, view, modify, and delete employee records.

-## The challenges facede, and what I learnt
+## The challenges faced, and what I learnt
 Throughout the process of building my full-stack application, I gained a comprehensive understanding of how to seamlessly integrate Restful APIs with frontend projects.
 This project served as a valuable learning experience for industry-standard development practices and concepts, including Continuous Integration/Continuous Deployment (CI/CD) with GitHub Workflow Actions and Docker, highlighting the significance of implementing such processes.
 By using GitHub Workflow Actions, I was able to automate testing, simplifying and saving time by eliminating the need for manual testing of files.
 Docker facilitated seamless deployment across all devices, allowing the web application to run seamlessly across multiple devices.
 (Dockerfile is currently being worked on)

 Despite the progress made, I am currently facing the challenge of learning how to deploy and host my web application.
 However, I am determined to overcome this challenge by exploring tools such as AWS and Azure, enabling me to enhance my knowledge of cloud deployment and hosting.
 I am confident that by taking on this challenge, I will further expand my skillset and be better equipped to develop future projects.